nullaidev/vista/README.md

 ## Key Features

-Vista is only two files and very capable:
+Vista is only five files and very capable:

 - **No Compilation Required**: Renders views directly which makes debugging simple.
 - **Lightning Fast**: Optimized for speed, with minimal overhead.